kerschke/flacco-tutorial/docs/cm.md

 calculateFeatureSet(feat.object, set = "cm_conv")
 ```

-In all of those cases, each of the three cells is represented by a single prototype.
-Those are then used to approximate the concavity or convexity of the landscape.
+During the computation of the cell mapping convexity features, only the cells' representatives are considered.
+Based on those prototypes, the concavity or convexity of the landscape is approximated.

-Given the function evaluations of the three neighbouring cells, this feature is calculated by computing the convex-combination between f(x<sub>1</sub>) and f(x<sub>3</sub>) and comparing it to the value of f(x<sub>2</sub>).
-The figure below illustrates the resulting decision, i.e. whether a combination indicates convexity or concavity: Place the value of f(x<sub>2</sub>) above x<sub>2</sub> and infer the corresponding decision.
+Given the function evaluations of the three neighbouring cells, this feature computes the convex-combination between f(x<sub>1</sub>) and f(x<sub>3</sub>).
+That value is then compared to the corresponding value of f(x<sub>2</sub>).
+The figure below illustrates the resulting decision, i.e. whether a combination indicates convexity or concavity.
+Just place the value of f(x<sub>2</sub>) above x<sub>2</sub> and infer the corresponding decision.

 ![Illustration of the decision for or against (strong) convexity](convexity.svg)